 Science Fiction and Fantasy Writers of America: This Facebook page informs, supports, promotes, defends and advocates for its member writers.
 They are always interested in industry news, but only dues-paying SFWA members may post self-promotional material.

-Writers for the Sea is a newly formed Facebook group of the non-profit Ocean Awareness Project, Inc. (DBA Blue Frontier).
+Writers for the Sea is a Facebook group of the non-profit Ocean Awareness Project, Inc. (DBA Blue Frontier).
 Its purpose is to support and promote authors and their books that are written about the greater part of our blue planet that is ocean.

 Writers for a Sustainable Future (Ecofiction) on Facebook: Encouraging, collecting, and promoting ecofiction (online global groups) and local communities envisioning change through fiction.
 Full templates in files.